 PERFORMANCE EVALUATION OF THE BOARD

-The Company has devised a policy for performance evaluation of Independent DirectorsChairman Board Board Committees and other individual Directors which include thecriteria for performance evaluation of the non-executive Directors and executiveDirectors.
+The Company has devised a policy for performance evaluation of Independent DirectorsChairman Board Board Committees and other Individual Directors which include thecriteria for performance evaluation of the Non-Executive Directors and ExecutiveDirectors.

-Based on the policy for performance evaluation of Independent Directors the BoardBoard Committees and other individual Directors a process of evaluation was followed bythe Board for its own performance and that of its Committees and individual Directors.
+Based on the policy for performance evaluation of Independent Directors the BoardBoard Committees and other Individual Directors a process of evaluation was followed bythe Board for its own performance and that of its Committees and Individual Directors.

-The statement indicating the manner in which formal annual evaluation of theDirectors the Board and Board level Committees are given in detail inthe report on Corporate Governance which forms part of this Annual Report.
-The Nomination& remunerationpolicy may be accessed on the Company's website at the link:http://www.akshoptifibre.com/corporate-governance.php
+The statement indicating the manner in which formal annual evaluation of theDirectors the Board and Board level Committees was carried out are given in detail inthe report on Corporate Governance which forms part of this Annual Report.
+The Nomination& Remuneration policy may be accessed on the Company's website at the link:http://www.akshoptifibre.com/corporate-governance.php.

-Secretarial Auditors certifying the compliance of Corporate Governance enumerated inRegulation 34(3) and Schedule V of the SEBI (Listing Obligations and DisclosureRequirements) Regulations 2015 is included in the Annual Report.
+Secretarial Auditors certifying the compliance of Corporate Governance enumerated inRegulation 34(3) and Schedule V of the SEBI (Listing Obligations and DisclosureRequirements) Regulations 2015 is included in this Annual Report.

 MANAGEMENT DISCUSSION AND ANALYSIS